lenhanpham/ComChemKit/docs/installation.rst

 Installation Guide
 ==================

-This guide covers the installation of Gaussian Extractor on various platforms including Linux, Windows, and cluster environments.
+This guide covers the installation of ComChemKit on various platforms including Linux, Windows, and cluster environments.

 System Requirements
 -------------------